 [52:28] If you want to go and visit somebody in a property, very often you go through the gate.
 I went this morning into a house, and to get to the house, I first of all had to open and go through the gate.

-[52:40] For those who have gone off on holiday in October, flying away to far off places, you get directed to the gate.
+[52:40] For those who have gone off on holiday in October, flying away to far-off places, you get directed to the gate.
 You go through the gate before you get to the plane.
 So gates are points of access.

-[52:53] And so we have this picture of Jesus building his church, and he's building right up against the gates of hell.
+[52:52] And so we have this picture of Jesus building his church, and he's building right up against the gates of hell.
 So we can see, even in our mind's eye, the entrance to hell is wide open.

-[53:17] And we see these hordes of people proceeding in the direction of hell.
-And Jesus is snatching people before they enter hell's gates and bringing them into his church.
+[53:12] And we see these hordes of people proceeding in the direction of hell.

-[53:49] He said this, Some want to live within the sound of church or chapel bell.
+[53:45] He founded China Inland Mission.
+He said this, Some want to live within the sound of church or chapel bell.
 I want to run a rescue shop within a yard of hell.

 [54:03] And that seems to align with the picture that Jesus is painting.
 Hell's powers are raging.

-[54:17] But Jesus is building his church as he rescues people, as he saves people from hell and brings them into heaven.
+[54:17] But Jesus is building his church as he rescues people, as he saves people from hell, and brings them into heaven.

 [54:34] So what does that mean in application for the church today?
 And what does that mean in application for individual Christians, individual rocks, who are part of the church, who are trying to reach people for Jesus?